30 May 2023

 A timeline of key events in the complaint against Dr Alan Reay, who owned the company that designed the CTV Building.

-The first is that the employee engaged by Dr Reay to perform the design work lacked the necessary experience to design buildings like the CTV Building, and that Dr Reay knew this but failed to adequately supervise his employee.
+The complaint alleges the employee engaged by Dr Reay to perform the design work lacked the necessary experience to design buildings like the CTV Building, and that Dr Reay knew this but failed to adequately supervise his employee.

 Below is a timeline of key events in these proceedings.